hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 with our knowledge of Nginx and Certbot, with served it behind a reverse proxy and a TLS.
 With the possibility of using CDN.
 We successfully connected to our server via a web interface, also added other servers and configured them as well.

-Hopefully, this all comes handy to you, dear reader.
-As always, let me know what you think and I hope you had fun!
+Hopefully, this all comes handy to you.
+As always, let me know what you think and I hope you had fun as much as I had!

 Cheers, Hossein.